dougeby/IntuneDocs/intune/edition-upgrade-configure-windows-10.md

 ---

-# Use a configuration profile to upgrade Windows 10, or switch from S mode in Intune
+# Upgrade Windows 10 editions or enable S mode on devices using Microsoft Intune

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-Configure an upgrade profile in Intune to automatically upgrade devices that run Windows 10 edition to a different edition.
-Also see the supported upgrade paths.
+As part of your mobile device management (MDM) solution, you may want to upgrade your Windows 10 devices.
+For example, you want to upgrade your Windows 10 Professional devices to Windows 10 Enterprise.
+Or, you want to enable S mobile so devices only run apps from the Microsoft Store.

+[Windows 10 S mode](https://support.microsoft.com/help/4456067/windows-10-switch-out-of-s-mode) is designed for security and performance.
+If your devices only run apps from the Microsoft Store, then you can use S mode to help keep your devices secure.
+If your devices use apps that aren't available in the Microsoft Store, then you switch out of S mode.
+Switching out of S mode is one way.
+And once you switch out of S mode, you can't go back to Windows 10 S mode.

+This feature applies to:

+- Windows 10 and later
+- Windows 10 1809 or later for S mode

+These features are available in Intune, and are configurable by the administrator.
+Intune uses "configuration profiles" to create and customize these settings for your organization's needs.
+After you add these features in a profile, you can then push or deploy the profile to Windows 10 devices in your organization.
+When you deploy the profile, Intune automatically upgrades the devices or enables S mode.

+This article list the supported upgrade paths, and shows you how to create the device configuration profile.
+You can also see all the available upgrade and S mode settings for [Windows 10](edition-upgrade-windows-settings.md).

+> [!NOTE]
+> If you remove the policy assignment later, the version of Windows on the device isn't reverted.
+The device continues to run normally.

-## Before you begin
+## Prerequisites

-Before you upgrade devices to the latest version, you need the following prerequisites:
+Before you upgrade devices, be sure you have the following prerequisites:

 - A valid product key to install the updated Windows version on all devices that you target with the policy (for Windows 10 Desktop editions).
 You can use either Multiple Activation Keys (MAK) or Key Management Server (KMS) keys.
-For Windows 10 Mobile and Windows 10 Holographic editions, you can use a Microsoft license file that includes the licensing information to install the updated Windows version on all devices that you target with the policy.
+- For Windows 10 Mobile and Windows 10 Holographic editions, you can use a Microsoft license file.
+The license file includes the licensing information to install the updated edition on all devices that you target with the policy.
 - The Windows 10 devices you assign the policy are enrolled in Microsoft Intune.
 You can't use the edition upgrade policy with PCs that run the Intune PC client software.

 ## Supported upgrade paths

 The following table lists the supported upgrade paths for the Windows 10 edition upgrade profile.

 | Upgrade from | Upgrade to |